Bira/octopus-carnival/_drafts/wir-mm-4e-cambion.md

 The hellfire magus also has a passive Soul Mantle power, which gives her +4 to AC and Reflex against ranged attacks.

 Her tactics are simple: keep away and shoot fire.
-Her combined traits make it both desirable and difficult for PCs to close to melee with her.
+Her traits make it both desirable and difficult for PCs to close to melee with her.

 ## Encounters